haxtheweb/edtechjoker/draft-outline.md

 *Submit the link to your GIST using the Cantvas HW 1 Dropbox*

---- TOPICS BELOW THIS LINE STILL IN FLUX SO WORK AHEAD AT YOUR OWN PERRIL ---

-# Week 2 - The one with Git
+# Week 2 - The one with Git..
+AND SNOW

 # Week 2: Git / Github
 ## Tuesday